ToxicFrog/doom-mods/gzap/doc/protocol.md

 `slot` and `seed` are information about the generated game: the player's slot name and the world seed string.
 The client uses these when establishing the connection to the server.

+`wad` is the name of the WAD as originally provided to the apworld (not whatever gzDoom loaded from disk).
+This is used to name the generated tuning file.

 #### `AP-ACK { id }`